 Patient selection and appropriate time of delivery is the key as it can cause a post-procedure exacerbation of bronchospasm and should be avoided in individuals with ongoing exacerbation or with chronic changes of interstitial disease and bronchiectasis.
 The clinical trials excluded patients with 3 or more exacerbations per year, FEV1 below 60%, and chronic rhinosinusitis.,

 Asthma is a very common disorder that affects people of all ages.
 Even the most well-controlled asthma patient can rapidly develop a serious attack that can be life-threatening.
-The condition is best managed by a multidisciplinary team that includes a pulmonologist, internist, pharmacist, nurse practitioner, emergency room personnel and an intensivist.
+The condition is best managed by an interprofessional team that includes a pulmonologist, internist, pharmacist, nurse practitioner, emergency room personnel and an intensivist.
 The key to decreasing patient morbidity is education.
 At every opportunity, the patient must be told to control the environmental trigger factors and remain compliant with the prescribed medications.
 The pharmacist should regularly ask the patient about symptoms as it may reflect poor drug compliance or worsening of the disease.
+The pharmacist should always check for potential drug-drug interactions or medications accidentally prescribed that can exacerbate asthma and communicate concerns to the interprofessional team managing the patient.
 Similarly, the nurse should carefully examine all asthmatic patients for wheezes and ensure that they follow up with the pulmonologist regularly.
 There are a vast number of asthma medications on the market, and thus, the pharmacist should keep a track of what the patient is taking and ensure that no adverse reactions are developing.
 Today, many communities have an asthma clinic staffed by a nurse, where the disorder is monitored, and the patient is educated.
-Finally, all asthmatics should be encouraged to discontinue smoking and refrain from keeping pets.
+Finally, all members of the team should coordinate the education of asthmatics as they should be encouraged to take their daily medications, discontinue smoking, and refrain from keeping pets.
 (Level 1)

 |||Licari A,Castagnoli R,Brambilla I,Marseglia A,Tosca MA,Marseglia GL,Ciprandi G, Asthma Endotyping and Biomarkers in Childhood Asthma.
 Pediatric allergy, immunology, and pulmonology.
 2018 Jun 1 [PubMed PMID: 30069422]|